Kenya-Rae/Kenya-s-Portfolio/README.md

 - [Ant2210 Raw README.md](https://raw.githubusercontent.com/Ant2210/project1/main/README.md) used to prompt ideas and thought for my own README.md.
 - ANa Robe
 - [Developer.Mozilla](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_media_queries/Using_media_queries) was used when researching about making media query.
+- [Display Bootstrap](https://getbootstrap.com/docs/5.3/utilities/display/) was used to research how to hide properties used from Bootstrap.
+- [.w3schools] (https://www.w3schools.com/css/css3_box-sizing.asp#:~:text=With%20the%20CSS%20box%2Dsizing,Hooray!) was used to get an understand of what the box-sizing property does.
+- [Kevin Powell] (https://www.youtube.com/watch?v=6Nv0weHy7t0) helped me find ways to tackle overflow of text.
 - [IoanZahria] (https://code-institute-room.slack.com/archives/CP07TN38Q/p1715337626643139?thread_ts=1715335321.886689&cid=CP07TN38Q).
 Helping me resolve the issue with my file sizes as this was causing a gitpush error.